Skip to main content

 3. Copy your credentials

-After creating the app, copy your App ID and App Secret.
-The secret is shown once — store it securely.
+After creating the app, copy your App ID, App Secret, and Public Key.
+The secret is shown once; store it securely.

 4. Install the SDK